nitlang/nit/share/man/nitc.md

 ### `--in-out-invariant`
 Option used to enable `invariant` verification on entry and exit of a method.
 By default, invariants are only checked on exit.
 Note, that the contracts are not checked on a `self` call.

+### `--contract-metrics`
+Display the number of contract evaluation for each contract type.

 # ENVIRONMENT VARIABLES

 ### `NIT_DIR`